The Pandemic is Shaping Kids in These 6 Powerful Ways

 I love my grandma’s ability to focus on what’s going right.
 I love her grit, energy and growth mindset.

 My grandma is one of the most amazing people I know.
 She rode horseback to a one-room school in rural North Dakota.
 (I’ll see your walk-both-ways-uphill and raise you a horse.)
-She married my grandfather then sent him off to WWII.
+She married my grandfather and then said pretty much immediately goodbye as he left for WWII.
 She’s started a business, raised three kids, and nursed my ill grandfather until he passed away leaving her widowed at a relatively young age.
-My grandma’s seen beauty rise from ashes over and over again in her almost-a-century long life.
+My grandma’s seen beauty rise from ashes over and over again in her almost-a-century-long life.

 Six powerful ways our kids are being shaped by the coronavirus